skunkiferous/Meta/api/README.md

 We need a SELF-type.
 It would be replaced by the type using it.
 WHen used as parameter, no compile-time check is performed, so a runtime check is needed.

-Should the serialisation simulate "composition" instead of "inheritance"?
+Should the serialization simulate "composition" instead of "inheritance"?
 The "wrapper object" could use the "component type" as a key/field-name.

-Factories could be implicitly defined by calling a field newXXX, OR we have a @Factory annotation, and all feilds become newXXX.
+Factories could be implicitly defined by calling a field newXXX, OR we have a @Factory annotation, and all fields become newXXX.
 One Factory per package would be simpler.

 If we limit the bean properties to primitives, Beans, and a small set of pre-defined types, we could generate a "tree size" for each Type.
 But restricting non-bean types to a fixed list is not good.